YouTransactor-SAS/mPOS-SDK-Android/README.md

 * Deployment of payment parameters
 * Other services

-The MDM module of SDK implements all our management system services and the UCubeAPI provides API to call this implementation.
+The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to call this implementation.
 Examples are provided next in this documentation.

 ### 6. Terminal management